Inferenco/Inferenco-predictions-SDK/README.md

 - **Deterministic research tooling** – keep all forecasting logic inside a single Rust crate so MCP tools and backend services run the same calculations.
 - **Composable architecture** – split DTOs, helpers, handlers, and implementations into focused modules so integrators can mix the SDK with their own orchestrators.
-- **Practical forecasts** – expose both short-horizon signals (minutes to hours) and longer simulations (days to weeks) that combine price history, Monte Carlo sampling, and optional sentiment snapshots.
+- **Practical forecasts** – expose both short-horizon signals (minutes to hours) and longer simulations (days to multi-year horizons) that combine price history, Monte Carlo sampling, and optional sentiment snapshots.
 - **Operational safety** – lean on `reqwest` + `rustls`, typed errors via `thiserror`, and careful normalization to avoid panics in production code.

 ## Architecture overview